People of Headington: Etheldreda Janet Laing (née Winkfield)

 Etheldreda’s father, Richard Winkfield, lived to be 92 and died in Cambridgeshire in 1928.

-Etheldrida’s younger daughter, Iris Carola Laing became the second wife of Sir John Randolph Shane Leslie on 30 May 1958, when she was 55.
+Etheldreda’s younger daughter, Iris Carola Laing became the second wife of Sir John Randolph Shane Leslie on 30 May 1958, when she was 55.

 Etheldreda Janet Laing.
 Dec.
 22, 1960.
 Charles Miskin Laing, Sept.
 7, 1939.
-To their beloved and living memory.

 Links